NateAlmighty/MinionsOfTheDragon/README.md

 Includes a leveling system that increases your level after each quest.

 # Add in Future:

-1. Autosave
-2. Multiple Save Files (For saving multiple characters)
-3. Typewriter effect
-4. Pauses between screen changes
-5. Colored Text
+1. Colored Text
-6. End Game talents/achievements system
+2. End Game talents/achievements system
+3. Recreate game in Pygame with buttons instead of text - This will be V3.0